BUILDS-/Config-File-Cache/gsilvis/Francisco/README.txt

 is not too difficult, if you just have it do it all for you.
 It boots a little more slowly, though.

 Also different, I have decided to only install things with aptitude, this time.
 So, no crazy up-to-date xmobar or xmonad or anything for me.
 Things appear to work, though. [exception: I installed mutt-notmuch manually, because it's just that awesome]

 I now do all my email on Francisco.
 I am using mutt with offlineimap and msmtp, and additionally using notmuch for fast text search of all my email.
-The relevant config files are:
+The relevant config files are: .muttrc .offlineimaprc .msmtprc

-.muttrc
-.offlineimaprc
-.msmtprc
-Also in use here is mutt-notmuch, which can be found in the usrlocal directory one level up. note for those who care!
-This setup does PGP, with no fiddling around!
-I will be writing a short guide for that... later.
+I like recording all my nethack games, so I set up some scripts that do that for me, automatically.
+Tested on Debian Wheezy, but should work on any Debian-like system.
+This is stored in the directory '~.nethack' as it is on my system.
+Note the alias in .bash_aliases that deals with it.
+You need to have 'ttyrec' installed, and some related packages, and need to be using either the tty or console version of nethack.
+(As of course any true nethacker should be doing anyways.)

 Finally, I have an interesting net setup that involves only wpa_supplicant and ifplugd.
 To duplicate this setup: